-The Chief Fire Officer discussed the Authority's effective succession planning processes across the organisation and Members were that since the last HMICFRS inspection, the Authority had established staff development pathways and internal initiatives to enhance ED&I, alongside the creation of a new Head of Culture of Inclusion position.
+The Chief Fire Officer discussed the Authority's effective succession planning processes across the organisation and Members were advised that since the last HMICFRS inspection, the Authority had established staff development pathways and internal initiatives to enhance ED&I.

 The Chief Fire Officer reiterated that "the standards we walk past are the standards that we set" and he emphasised the importance of engaging with the community.